SebastianBach/full-stack/README.md

 * A converter that creates Python or C++ code based on a given script written in the custom scripting language.
 * A C-wrapper for the C++ function.
 * A unit test that tests this C-wrapper.
-* A *Rust* application calling the C-wrapper function.
+* A *Rust* command line tool calling the C-wrapper function.

 ```mermaid
   flowchart LR;